nnstreamer/nnstreamer-edge/README.md

 Developers may provide stream inputs to NNStreamer pipelines from remote nodes with nnstreamer-edge.
 NNStreamer-edge is designed not to depend on GStreamer and targets to be adopted by general RTOS as well.

+If your system can afford running nnstreamer (gstreamer), don't use nnstreamer-edge.
+Use nnstreamer and gstreamer.

 ## Requirements
 - This should not depend on glib, gstreamer, or nnstreamer
 - This should not depend on other heavy-weighted libraries.